xMintTea/Python-Projects/README.md

-# Python-projects-for-begginers
+# Everything I wrote while learning Python
-Everything I wrote while learning Python
+# and the experiments that I wanted to implement